 This guide about bank holidays during sickness absence has been checked and approved by Matthew Ainscough, Head of Employment at Taylor and Emmet LLP.
 The guide was last updated on 2nd March 2022.

 Staff off sick on a bank holiday?
-When staff members have bank holidays during sickness absence, various factors come into play as to whether employers owe them time off in lieu.
-Read our guide to find out more:
+When staff members have bank holidays during sickness absence, various factors come into play as to whether employers owe them time off in lieu, due to particular rules on public holiday entitlement during sick leave.
+Read our guide on sick leave and bank holidays to find out more:

 How bank holidays and sickness absence interact

 How you treat a case of sickness during a bank holiday depends on whether bank holidays are included within a worker's statutory holiday entitlement.